-Nets / Routes Preference Description Allows the user to alter how Non-clock Routes and Clock Routes are drawn (when the Non-clock Routes or Clock Routes layers are enabled, respectively, in the Floorplanner palette).
-Choices are Actual Route and 1 Corner .
+Nets/Routes Preference Description Route Rendering Mode Allows altering how Non-clock Routes and Clock Routes are drawn (when the Non-clock Routes or Clock Routes layers are enabled, respectively, in the Floorplanner palette).
+Choices are Actual Route and 1 Corner.
 Actual Route mode draws a single straight line from wire sources to wire sinks for each route segment.
-Route Rendering Mode Corner mode draws two lines for each wire: from each wire source, draws a vertical line to the wire sink's Y coordinate, then a horizontal line to the wire sink; no diagonal lines are used, which speeds rendering in complex designs.
+1 Corner mode draws two lines for each wire: from each wire source, draws a vertical line to the wire sink Y coordinate, then a horizontal line to the wire sink; no diagonal lines are used, which speeds rendering in complex designs.
 Performance Tip: The 1 Corner route drawing mode is significantly faster (up to 5x) than the Actual Route drawing mode, but it can make individual routes harder to differentiate from each other.
 When Floorplanner performance is a concern, use 1 Corner mode when possible, and only switch to Actual Route mode when needed.
-If enabled, Highlighted nets will always be displayed, even if their layer (Clock Routes or Non-clock Routes) is otherwise disabled.
+Always Show Highlighted Nets If enabled, Highlighted nets are always displayed, even if their layer (Clock Routes or Non-clock Routes) is otherwise disabled.
+If disabled, Highlighted nets are only displayed when their layer (Clock Routes or Non-clock Routes) is enabled.
+Always Show Selected Nets If enabled, Selected nets are always displayed, even if their layer (Clock Routes or Non-clock Routes) is otherwise disabled.
+If disabled, Selected nets are only displayed when their layer (Clock Routes or Non-clock Routes) is enabled.
+Show Selected Nets on Top of Highlighted Nets Allows changing whether the Selection or Highlight color takes priority, and is painted "on top" of the other state during rendering.
+Thickness of Highlighted Nets The highlight color of a net is rendered this many pixels wide.

-Nets / Routes Preference Description Always Show Highlighted Nets If disabled, Highlighted nets will only be displayed when their layer (Clock Routes or Non-clock Routes) is enabled.
-Always Show Selected Nets If enabled, Selected nets will always be displayed, even if their layer (Clock Routes or Non-clock Routes) is otherwise disabled.
-If disabled, Selected nets will only be displayed when their layer (Clock Routes or Non-clock Routes) is enabled.
-Show Selected Nets on Top of Highlighted Nets Allows the user to change whether the Selection or Highlight color takes priority, and is painted "on top" of the other state during rendering.
-Thickness of Highlighted Nets The highlight color of a net will be rendered this many pixels wide.
-Thickness of Selected Nets The selection color of a net will be rendered this many pixels wide.
+Nets/Routes Preference Description Thickness of Selected Nets The selection color of a net is rendered this many pixels wide.

-Having the "Always Show..." preferences enabled may be most useful in designs with massive numbers of nets /routes.
-The user can disable both the Clock and Non-clock route layers, then Select or Highlight the interesting routes, and only the Selected and/or Highlighted routes will be displayed, without the distractions of the less-interesting routes cluttering up the view.
+- It is possible to show both the selection and highlight state of a single net simultaneously.
+Simply ensure the higher priority (top) state has a narrower thickness than the lower priority (bottom) state, and the bottom state color is rendered as a "halo" effect around the top state color. - Having the "Always Show..." preferences enabled might be most useful in designs with massive numbers of nets/routes.
+Both the Clock and Non-clock route layers can be disabled, and then Select or Highlight the interesting routes, and only the Selected and/or Highlighted routes are displayed, without the distractions of the less-interesting routes cluttering up the view.